Cyb3rC3lt/CrackMapExec-Modules/README.md

 If you ever wanted to know who the 'Domain Admins' are quickly without building an ldap search string, running ldapdomaindump or starting up BloodHound then the 'GROUP-MEM' module is for you.

-GROUP-MEM helps to return all the members of any Active Directory group whether it be a group of users or computers.
+GROUP-MEM helps to return all the members of any Active Directory group whether it be a group of users, groups or computers.

 If you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.